Macon-Bibb Personal Injury Lawyers

 Macon lies in the geographic center of the Peach State, which is why its nickname is "The Heart of Georgia."
 The city is home to more than 92,000 residents, and joined with Bibb County in 2014 to become Macon-Bibb.
 And like any other town its size, there are plenty of people whose behavior puts others at risk.

 If you’ve been seriously injured by the negligence of another person or company, you may be entitled to compensation for your losses.
 To obtain a payout that is worthy of your injuries, it is vital that you have the representation of an experienced Macon personal injury attorney.
 The legal team at Grant Law Office has more than five decades of combined experience in personal injury law in this area, and we will put our skills to work on your claim.
-Call (866) 249-5513 or (404) 995-3955 today for a free case evaluation.
+Call (404) 995-3955 today for a free case evaluation.

 Macon-Bibb is intersected by I-16, I-75, I-475, and many U.S. routes and state routes also pass through.
 Lots of long-haul truckers use these roads and present a considerable danger to other drivers.
 In the city itself, there are several dangerous intersections, including Spring Street and Riverside Drive, and Second Street with North Avenue, where cars often collide and leave their occupants with catastrophic injuries.